lePtrx/login-web-page/README.md

 - Users must enter the correct current password in `Old password` field.
 - Users cannot use the choose a new password that is the same as the existing password.

+# Security handling :cop:

+## Direct access

+Direct access into `index.php` or `change-password.php` through URL is restricted.
+This is possible through the